Cartrigger/QCXRSupport/assets/guides/crashplay.md

 • exiting your guardian
 • clicking any buttons in the app
 • going into passthrough
-• messing with wifi settings
+• messing with WiFi settings
 • quitting the app

 ℹ️ **Additional info**
 Average completion time is 2-20 minutes but it depends on your internet speed.
-• The file size is around 700 megabytes
+• The file size is around 700~ megabytes, and a extra 200~ megabytes per version after that
 - 1.18 doesn't work
    *(Removed in 6.0)*